section-engineering-education/engineering-education/content/articles/microfrontend-using-module-federation-in-solid.js/index.md

 ### How do we split apps?
 Here are some examples of how developers split large apps:
 #### By page
-Sometimes, having many pages opened at the same time can crash older devices.
+Sometimes, having many pages opened at the simultaneously  can crash older devices.
 In such cases, splitting by page is the safest option.
-If you have good routing, you can run separate, specific micro-apps for each page.
-This is also beneficial to your team's developers.
+You can run separate, specific micro-apps for each page if you have good routing.

 #### By functionality
 If you have a single page with many features.
-You can divide those large features into smaller apps.
+You can divide those prominent features into more minor apps.
 This will make each one an independent application that runs that specific feature.

 #### By section
 You can also divide your apps into sections.
 This enables different apps to share the same section or components.